Nitrokey/nethsm/docs/system-design.md

 Therefore, as a minimum, we will implement a REST endpoint to allow an **R-Administrator** to set the "wall clock" time as seen by **S-Keyfender**. **S-Keyfender** will persist the offset between the RTC and "wall clock" time to the _Configuration Store_, allowing the system to maintain "wall clock" time across reboots.

 The Muen developers have confirmed that they plan to implement support for _setting_ system-wide "wall clock" time (including persisting it to the RTC) in the first half of 2019; we will re-visit the implementation once this functionality is available.
-This implies that, in the mean time, other subjects such as **S-Storage**, **S-Update** and **S-TRNG** will _not_ share the same view of "wall clock" time as **S-Keyfender**.
+This implies that, in the mean time, other subjects such as **S-Storage**, **S-Platform** and **S-TRNG** will _not_ share the same view of "wall clock" time as **S-Keyfender**.

 **Ext-Time**: An alternative approach which does not require persisting current "wall clock" time in **S-Keyfender** or to the RTC (though having the latter is useful in either case) would be to implement a unicast SNTP client as described in [RFC 4330] and its associated configuration endpoint (IP address).